2025 Duhok axe attack: Investigation

-A source close to the Iraqi Shafaq News stated that the attacker had conducted the attack as a terrorist operation linked to ISIS.
+The attacker was immediately arrested by the Duhok Security Directorate.
+A source close to the Iraqi Shafaq News stated that the attacker had conducted the attack as a terrorist operation linked to IS, and published a video showcasing him being held down.
 Investigations by the Kurdistan Region Security Council also made similar claims.

-Initial reports stated that the assailant was a Syrian national living in the Domiz refugee camp in Duhok, which notably housed a number of Syrian Kurdish refugees who fled the Syrian civil war.
-On 10 April, the KRSC identified the assailant as Louay Abdulrahman and released a video confession from him the same day.
-In the video, Abdulrahman stated that he became indoctrinated by ISIS after following their social media accounts and reading their publications.
-He eventually pledged allegiance to an emir and underwent "religious and jihadist courses", and chose to carry out the attack on 1 April, since he knew it would be during Akitu festivals.
+Initial reports stated that the assailant was a Syrian national living in the Domiz refugee camp in Duhok.
+On 10 April, the KRSC identified the assailant as Luay Abdul Rahim (also known as Abu Jahiman al-Baghouzi) and released a video confession from him the same day.
+Rahim was born in Qamishli in 2003; in the video, he stated that he became indoctrinated by IS after following their social media accounts and reading their publications.
+He eventually pledged allegiance to an emir named "Abu Hafsa al-Hashemi al-Qurashi" and joined the organization in 2024, and underwent "religious and jihadist courses."
+He chose to carry out the attack on 1 April, since he knew it would be during Akitu festivals.

-The investigations confirmed that at least two people were injured, though some reports stated that all three attacked sustained injuries; a 17-year-old boy from Bakhdida and a 75-year-old woman from Ain Baqrah, a village near Alqosh suffered skull factures, while a member of local security forces was also wounded from the attacks.
-Former politician Srood Maqdasy confirmed the identities of the victims of the attack in an interview with Rudaw Media Network.
+The investigations confirmed that three people were injured in the attack.
+A young man from Bakhdida and an older woman from Ain Baqrah, a village near Alqosh, suffered skull fractures, while a member of local security forces was also wounded from the attack.
+The woman, named Yoniyah Khoshaba, was shopping with her daughter near the parade when she was attacked.
+She suffered a hemorrhage, although she was in stable condition and did not require any surgery.
+The young man, named Fardi, was treated for a skull injury before returning home.
+His mother, Athraa Abdullah, said that he had been sending photos before she learned about the attack.
+Former politician Srood Maqdasy, who treated the victims of the attack at a hospital, confirmed their identities in an interview with Rudaw Media Network.

+In January 2026, the Erbil Criminal Court issued a life imprisonment sentence to Rahim after he was convicted of carrying out the attack.